rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Clearly, the execution of the `par` method is waiting in the `ShutdownOnFailure.join` method, which will throw an `InterruptedException` exception...and the story goes on as we just saw.
+The execution of the `par` method is waiting in the `ShutdownOnFailure.join` method, which will throw an `InterruptedException` exception...and the story goes on as we just saw.
 At first reading, the process could seem complex, but it's not.
-For those of you that are familiar with UML sequence diagrams, here it is a sequence diagram of the above use case:
+For those of you who are familiar with UML sequence diagrams, here is a sequence diagram of the above use case:

 ![Parent-Children Tree](/images/loom-structured-concurrency/sc-sequence.png)

-For sake of simplicity, the diagram doesn't show threads retrieving the information from GitHub for the second user, but it gives a nice picture of what happens in the code.
+For the sake of simplicity, the diagram doesn't show threads retrieving the information from GitHub for the second user, but it gives a nice picture of what happens in the code.

 The above example introduced another piece in the structured concurrency puzzle in Loom: the `StructuredTaskScope.close` method.
-As we saw, it has a central role in assuring the contract between parent and children tasks.
-In fact, it's a guard in case of exceptions thrown during the execution of a scope, like the `InterruptedException` exception in the above example.
-Moreover, in case the parent scope reaches it's attended result, it's the last line of defense to assure that all the children tasks that are not needed anymore are interrupted.
+As we can see, it is central to assuring the contract between parents and children's tasks.
+It's a guard in case of exceptions thrown during the execution of a scope, like the `InterruptedException` exception in the above example.
+Moreover, if the parent scope reaches its intended result, it's the last line of defense to ensure that all the children's tasks that are not needed anymore are interrupted.
 Even though a custom implementation forgets to call the `shutdown` method on the scope, the `close` method will do it for us.

 ## 8. Conclusion

 We finally reach the conclusions of the article.
-We introduce what structured concurrency is and which are its benefits.
-We saw that it's hard to avoid thread leaks using the traditional Java concurrency API.
-Fortunately, project Loom is available from version 19 of Java.
-The project introduced virtual threads, but also structured concurrency.
-We saw the different shutdown policies that the JDK brings, and we implemented one custom policy to deep dive the main concepts of structured concurrency.
+We introduce what structured concurrency is and what its benefits are.
+We saw it's hard to avoid thread leaks using the traditional Java concurrency API.
+Fortunately, Project Loom is available in version 19 of Java.
+The project introduced virtual threads and structured concurrency.
+We saw the different shutdown policies that the JDK brings, and we implemented one custom policy to dive deep into the main concepts of structured concurrency.
 We were able to implement structured concurrency primitives that we find in many libraries like Scala ZIO and Cats Effects.
-Finally, we saw the parent-child relationship in structured concurrency in action and how the `close` method is the last line of defense to assure that all the children tasks that are not needed anymore are interrupted.
+Finally, we saw the parent-child relationship in structured concurrency in action and how the `close` method is the last line of defense to ensure that all the children's tasks that are not needed anymore are interrupted.

-I hope you enjoyed the article and that you learned something new.
-Thanks for reading the article, and see you in the next one!
+I hope you enjoyed the article and learned something new.
+Thanks for reading, and I look forward to the next one!

 ## 9. Appendix